uwlryoung/note-taker/README.md

   ## Questions
   [GitHub Profile](https://github.com/uwlryoung)

-  If you have any questions, feel free to email uwlryoung@gmail.com
+  If you have any questions, feel free to email uwlryoung@gmail.com.

   ## Challenges and Future Improvements
   - Add the function where users can edit an already saved note rather than having to delete it and start over.
   - Add a function that allows users to select a category for the note which generates a button (if it's a new category).
 They can then switch between categories of notes.
-  - Add a "Delete All" button if you want to start over completely.
+  - Add a "Delete All" button if users want to erase all notes at once.
   - Add a "Deadline" query that gives and displays the deadline with the saved notes.
 If left blank, it won't appear.